ianframe/APCSAutograder/README.md

    - `Project/student_submissions/jones_alice_project01/`
    - `Project/student_submissions/smith_bob_project01/`

     These directories should be easily generated when downloading all of the assignment submissions for a project through your LMS (e.g., Canvas, PowerSchool, Moodle).
+A single drag-and-drop into `Project/student_submissions/` should handle this.

 6. (Optional) If there are any additional inputs needed for the programs to run, be sure to place those inside `Project/`.
 E.g., `Project/datasets/breast_cancer_train_data.csv`.
 There is a line in `grade_students_work.sh` to copy the input data into each student's directory.